-- Mostly written in C language (Assembler only used in the needed parts).
+- Mostly written in C language (Assembly only used in the needed parts).

 - GRUB Multiboot Specification v1 compliant.